-The board is holding its second 'say on pay' advisory vote on executive compensation to ensure Capital Power's approach is appropriate and fair.
-While we received over 99% approval from shareholders last year, we believe it's important to continue to receive direct feedback from shareholders on this important matter.
+The board is holding its third 'say on pay' advisory vote on executive compensation to ensure Capital Power's approach is appropriate and fair.
+While we received over 98% approval from shareholders last year, we believe it's important to continue to receive direct feedback from shareholders on this important matter.

-Executive compensation at Capital Power is designed to be competitive. linked to performance and aligned with effective risk management.
+Executive compensation at Capital Power is designed to be competitive, linked to performance and aligned with effective risk management.
 The Corporate Governance, Compensation and Nominating Committee sets the strategy for executive compensation, focusing on short, medium and long-term performance goals so Capital Power achieves its business priorities and enhances value for shareholders.
 A target compensation mix is set for each executive.
-The mix is based on the executive's position, the executive's relative ability to influence our business results. and competitive practices.
-Incentive awards are at risk because they are not guaranteed.
-These incentive awards also account for the largest portion of the mix.
-The President and CEO has 68% of pay at risk which is divided between 24% of pay delivered in annual incentives which are aligned with operational and financial performance objectives and 44% in long-term incentives (options and PSUs) which are aligned with sustained shareholder value creation.
-The other named executive officers have between 51% to 63% of pay at risk with 19% to 26% of pay delivered in annual incentives and 32% to 37% of pay delivered in long-term incentives.
-Executives must also meet share ownership requirements so they have a vested interest in the company and their interests are aligned with those of our shareholders.
+The mix is based on the executive's position, the executive's relative ability to influence our business results.